 The Board finds based upon a preponderance of the credible evidence that the claimant met his burden of demonstrating that he was able, available, and actively seeking work within the meaning of Robinson v.
 Md.
 Empl.
 Sec.
 Bd., 202 Md.
-515 (1953) and $\S 8$ -903.
-The decision shall be reversed for the reasons stated herein.
+515 (1953) and §8-903.
+The decision of the hearing examiner shall be reversed for the reasons stated herein.